zsiki/GeoEasy/doc/step_by_step.rst

 select **Bearing/Distance** from the popup menu.
 A selection list is displayed with the point IDs having coordinates.
 You can select one or more point to calculate bearing and distance.
 Select *13* from the list.
-The calculation result is visible in the *Calculation results* window and the status bar of the graphic window.
+The calculation result is visible in the *Calculation results* window and in the status bar of the graphic window.

 .. figure:: images/sel_point.png